-Think about it.
-Is it possible the difference between a cult and religion is nothing more than popularity?
+Is it possible the only difference between a religion and a cult is popularity?
+Let’s explore the differences.

-Many people conclude that the only difference between a religion and a cult is the size of the membership.
+Many people conclude that the only difference between a religion and a cult is the membership’s size.
 So, what’s then is the difference between cults, religion?
 Religion and cults typically have the same four concerns.

 2. what may happen after you die and your afterlife beliefs